Graduate Internship

 Publish an issue brief, a strategy white paper, and present your strategy to an audience of philanthropists, policymakers, and industry partners

-Earn academic credit toward your master’s degree at participating graduate schools — including UC San Diego’s School of Global Policy and Strategy*
+Potentially earn academic credit toward your master’s degree at San Diego-area graduate schools — including UC San Diego’s School of Global Policy and Strategy*

 Application Requirements